-The white light was relentless, stark, cold and unforgiving.
-Was it hours, weeks or even years since he had seen darkness?
+The white light relentless, stark, cold and unforgiving.
+Was it hours, weeks or even years since he'd seen darkness?
 He didn't know.
 Time had become an unrealistic concept, impossible to track.
-It was a blur.
+A blur.
 No longer functioning in timeframes.
 He wanted, he needed peace from the light.
 It never came.

 Was he dead?
 Was this hell?
 To check he gouged at his side with dirty nails.
 The pain almost a relief.
 He could still feel.
 The perverted pleasure, seeing his own blood welling in the narrow scratches.
 A colour other than white, he must still be alive.

 Maggots filled the vomit.
 He would have to eat it again.
-Trying to remember how many times he'd tried to eat it, before his stomach threw the putrid contents out.
-Would the maggots be more acceptable to his fragile stomach?
+Trying to remember how many times he'd eaten it, before his stomach threw the putrid contents out.
+Would the maggots be more acceptable to his fragile body?
 They at least would contain water; he knew he needed water.

 The constant buzzing of the flies became white noise torture.
 Relentlessly combined with the white light.
 His sight and hearing under permanent attack, with no escape.
 His senses of taste and smell burned with ammonia.
-His own urine and feaces covered the floor.
-High humidity preventing the fluid evaporating so it just sat festering.
+Urine and feaces covered the floor.
+High humidity preventing the fluid evaporating, so it just sat festering.
 The endless imprisonment meant the ammonia built to such a level it burned his nose and scorched his throat with every ragged breath he took.
 The only sense he could still control was touch.

 He heard them coming, but couldn't see them.
 The tiny tormentors were there.
 Seeing the metal pole, knowing they would tie him as if on a crucifix, he became desperate.